-It is better to run 220v rather than 110v when installing a new electrical service, although some pump motors allow you to run either, the 220v will help the pump-motor run at a lower temperature and will be less taxing on the unit during startup.
+It is better to run 220v rather than 110v when installing a new electrical service, although some pool pump motors allow you to run either, the 220v will help the pump-motor run at a lower temperature and will be less taxing on the unit during startup.

-Retrofit Single Speed Pumps with New Variable Speed Programmable Motor
+Retrofit Single Speed Pumps With New Variable Speed Programmable Motor

 If you already have a pump, one other option is to retrofit your old pump with a new variable speed energy efficient motor like the ones you see here in the picture.

 These are available on Amazon for a little over $400.00

 If you are a backyard enthusiast and can handle the operation, this saves you from having to change your plumbing.

 Remove the old pump motor from the housing, see youtube video.
 Match the flange type to order correct pump motor replacement.
 Reverse procedure to install the new VS-motor.

 Rebates For Energy Efficient Swimming Pool Pumps